wenjieguo044-blip/CS5296/README.md

 `results/` contains raw logs and summary CSV files from the benchmark runs.

-## Cloud Setup
+## Software and Hardware Dependencies

+Hardware and cloud environment:

+- AWS EC2 account.
-Create four EC2 instances:
+- Four EC2 instances:

-1. One client instance.
+  - one client instance
-2. Three database node instances: `node1`, `node2`, and `node3`.
+  - three database node instances named `node1`, `node2`, and `node3`

-For each benchmark round, the three database nodes should use the same instance type.
-For example, use three `c5.large` nodes for the `c5.large` test, then repeat with three `m5.large` nodes and three `r5.large` nodes.
+- The three database nodes should use the same instance type in one benchmark round.
+- Tested database node types: `c5.large`, `m5.large`, and `r5.large`.

-All database nodes should be in the same Availability Zone.
+- All database nodes should be in the same Availability Zone.

-The experiments were run on Amazon Linux 2023.
+- The experiments were run on Amazon Linux 2023.

-## Software Requirements

-The scripts install or use the following tools:
+Software:

 - CockroachDB `v23.1.11`
 - sysbench `1.1.0-3ceba0b`